Prattyush15/Personal-Fitness-Tracker/README.md

 # Personal Fitness Dashboard

 This is an interactive Streamlit application that allows you to visualize and analyze your personal fitness data from Strava.
 It supports uploading your `.csv` activity data, provides customizable insights, forecasts future training trends, and offers personalized tips based on your training data and age.
+I have provided a `.csv` file to use as an example.

 ## Features